I have suffered from hangovers hundreds of times,

 By: ElRoy © 2018

 Commentary: “Desire for pleasure is much more powerful, than the memory of pain.”
 When we’re feeling exhausted and our resistance levels are down, we can deceive ourselves into believing that we deserve a little illicit fun in our lives.
-But there’s a reason, why it’s called a guilty pleasure; you will be punished for it; it could be immediately or become a long-term addiction that effects you and your loved ones.
+But there’s a reason, why it’s called a guilty pleasure; you will be punished for it; it could be immediately or become a long-term addiction that haunts you and your loved ones.